Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Experiment

 This resolution of 100 $\mu$m is well-matched to the pixel size of 55 $\mu$m.
 It corresponds to Fresnel number $N_{\textrm{F}}$ \cite{SalehTeichBook}

 This Fresnel number easily satisfies the validity condition

 for the transport-of-intensity equation \cite{teague1983}, upon which our analysis is based (see Eq.~(\ref{eq:TIE})).

-{\em Collimation condition:} With the specified values of $b, \lambda,\sigma,\Delta$ as listed above, the collimation condition in Eq.~(\ref{eq:CollimationCondition2}) gives the critical divergence (minimum degree of collimation) as $\Theta_{\textrm{critical}}=75^{-1}=0.013$ radians.
+{\em Collimation condition:} With the specified values of $b, \lambda,\sigma,\Delta$ as listed above, the collimation condition ``rule of thumb'' in Eq.~(\ref{eq:CollimationCondition2}) gives the critical divergence (minimum degree of collimation) as $\Theta_{\textrm{critical}}=75^{-1}=0.013$ radians.
 The actual divergence of $\Theta=250^{-1}=0.004$ radians therefore meets the collimation condition in Eq.~(\ref{eq:CollimationCondition2}).
-Also, from Eq.~(\ref{eq:OptimumDivergence}), the optimum divergence is $\Theta_{\textrm{optimum}}=125^{-1}=0.008$ radians.
-Note that the utilized divergence is double that which would be routinely used for attenuation-based neutron imaging (i.e.~$\Theta_0\approx 125^{-1}$~radians \cite{IMAT1,IMAT2}), hence there is a four-fold reduction in flux that is implied by collimating the beam in the present experiment, to improve the spatial coherence for the purpose of increasing the propagation-based phase contrast.
+Also, from the simple ``rule of thumb'' in Eq.~(\ref{eq:OptimumDivergence}), the optimum divergence is $\Theta_{\textrm{optimum}}=125^{-1}=0.008$ radians.
+Note that the utilized divergence is double that which would be routinely used for attenuation-based neutron imaging (i.e.,~$\Theta_0\approx 125^{-1}$~radians \cite{IMAT1,IMAT2}), hence there is a four-fold reduction in flux that is implied by collimating the beam in this experiment, to improve the spatial coherence for the purpose of increasing the propagation-based phase contrast.